isomerpages/moe-woodlandsringsec/_wrs-student-experience/Safe And Conducive Learning Environment.md

 variant: tiptap
 description: ""
 ---
-<h4>The school adopts a Zero Tolerance Policy as far as hurtful behaviour or bullying is concerned and these behaviours in any form are NOT acceptable.</h4>
+<h4>We are committed to providing a safe, caring and respectful environment where every student can learn and grow.</h4>
 <ul data-tight="true" class="tight">
 <li>
-<p>We are committed to providing a safe, caring and respectful environment
-where every student can learn and grow.
+<p>The school adopts a Zero Tolerance Policy as far as hurtful behaviour
+or bullying is concerned and these behaviours in any form are NOT acceptable.
 We do not accept hurtful behaviour or bullying in any form and work to build a culture of kindness and understanding.
 Hurtful behaviours can range from once-off insensitive remarks to more persistent, intentional acts of bullying, and even physical violence.</p>
 </li>
 <li>
 <p>When acts of hurtful behaviour or bullying occur, we are committed to